|

 the call is rejected.
 If the string matches a dotted IP address, it is

-taken as destination IP and else it is treated as new destination alias.
+taken as destination IP otherwise it is treated as a new destination alias.

-If 2 colums are returned, the first is treated as the new destination alias
+If 2 columns are returned, the first is treated as the new destination alias

 and the second is treated as new destination IP.